WHO WE ARE & WHAT WE DO

 TRANSPORTATION

-The Family Promise Center of Tulsa County van transports guests to and from the Family Promise Resource Center.
-There is an additional vehicle that carries bedding and personal belongings to the next Host Congregation.
+The Family Promise Center of Tulsa County van transports guests to and from work, interviews, daycare and doctors appointments.

 FUNDRAISING